devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 This repository contains code for the "Building Immutable infastructure Demo".
 Following is the flow:
 - Azure DevOps Build gets and packages artifacts from github
-- Azure DevOps Release invokes packer to build image from Azure Marketplace Ubuntu image and save into ManagedDisk
+- Azure DevOps Release invokes packer to build image from Azure Marketplace RHEL 7.3 image and save into ManagedDisk
 - Packer uses `ansible-local` provisioner to install Tomcat and a Java application code into the image.
-- Image Build by Packer is Pushed to Shared Image Gallery for Version Control and replicated to 2 region to keep a local copy for Developers to download from closet Azure Region bsed on their Geo.
+- Packer build an Image and it's Pushed to Shared Image Gallery for Version Control and replicated to 2 region to keep a local copy for Developers/Infra Team to download from closet Azure Region bsed on their geo location.
-- Azure DevOps release invokes Terraform to provision Infrastructure (VMSS, LB, NSG) and point VMSS to image stored by packaer in ManagedDisks
+- Azure DevOps release invokes terraform to provision infrastructure (VMSS, LB, NSG) and point VMSS to image stored by packaer in ManagedDisks
+-Terraform State is stored in a Azure Storage Account.

 End-To-End Flow